Fathi Shaqaqi

-Fathi Shaqaqi (فتحي إبراهيم عبد العزيز الشقاقي; 4 January 1951 – 26 October 1995) was the founder and Secretary-General of the Islamic Jihad Movement in Palestine.
+Fathi Ibrahim Abdulaziz Shaqaqi (فتحي إبراهيم عبد العزيز الشقاقي; 4 January 1951 – 26 October 1995) was a Palestinian physician, leader and the founder and Secretary-General of the Palestinian Islamic Jihad (PIJ), a Palestinian Islamist paramilitary organization.

+Shaqaqi was born in the Gaza Strip to a refugee family and received his early education at a United Nations school.
+He studied physics and mathematics at Bir Zeit University and later medicine at Mansoura University in Egypt.
+Shaqaqi became a follower of Hassan al-Banna, founder of the Muslim Brotherhood, and Sayyid Qutb.
+Influenced by the Iranian Revolution, he wrote a book praising Ayatollah Khomeini's approach to an Islamic state.

+In 1981, Shaqaqi co-founded Islamic Jihad with the goal of establishing a sovereign Islamic state across Israel and the Palestinian territories.
+The organization rejected political processes, focusing on achieving its goals through military means.
+As the PIJ leader, Shaqaqi masterminded several suicide bombings in Israel.
+He was assassinated by Mossad agents in Malta in 1995, leading to a weakening of the PIJ until its resurgence after the Arab Spring.

 Early life and career

-Fathi Shaqaqi was born to a refugee family of eight children in the slums of a refugee camp in Rafah in the southern Gaza Strip.
-His family was originally from Zarnuqa near Ramlah, where they had lived for nearly five generations and his grandfather had served as the Imam of the local mosque.
+Shaqaqi was born to a refugee family of eight children in the slums of a refugee camp in Rafah in the southern Gaza Strip.
+His family was originally from Zarnuqa near Ramlah, where they had lived for nearly five generations and his grandfather had served as the imam of the local mosque.
 The Shaqaqi family fled Zarnuqa during the 1948 Arab–Israeli War in fear of Israeli massacres, and were not allowed to return.
 His mother died when he was fifteen.
 Fathi Shaqaqi's brother Khalil, after teaching in several universities in the United States, Kuwait and Bahrain, moved after the Oslo Peace Accords to the West Bank and is founding director of the Nablus-based Palestinian Center for Policy and Survey Research, established in 1993.

 Most of his early education was at the United Nations school.
 He attended Bir Zeit University in the West Bank, where he studied physics and mathematics.
 In 1970–1974, he taught mathematics at a school for orphans in East Jerusalem.
 In 1974 he moved to Egypt to study medicine at Mansoura University, specializing in pediatrics.
 Upon receiving his medical degree in 1981, he worked in a general practice at Augusta Victoria Hospital in Jerusalem.
 He later opened a medical clinic in Gaza.